logicdavid/wikidata-public/README.md

 ### Scripted access limitations

 Be aware that making edits on wikidata in high volume can get your script banned from the site.
-If you only want to make a small number of edits (perhaps in the hundreds?) this should not happen.
+If you only want to make a small number of edits this should not happen.
 You can also always test your script on the test instance or in a sandbox.
 Before making high volume edits on wikidata proper, it seems to us that you need to  obtain approval from wikidata via the so-called bot approval process.
 Find more information at [the wikipedia bots page](https://en.wikipedia.org/wiki/Wikipedia:Bots), and especially on the [help page](https://en.wikipedia.org/wiki/Help:Creating_a_bot), as well as in [these instructions](https://heardlibrary.github.io/digital-scholarship/host/wikidata/bot/).